projectcalico/calico/master/networking/mtu.md

 #### Configure MTU for workloads

-When you set the MTU it applies to new workloads.
-Use the calico-config ConfigMap to set the values for FelixConfiguration.
+When you set the MTU, it applies to new workloads.
 To apply MTU changes to existing workloads, you must restart calico nodes.
-Restarting the calico/node pods also updates any Calico tunnel network interfaces on that node.
-Use the calico-config ConfigMap to set values in FelixConfiguration.
+Restarting the calico/node pods takes values from the ConfigMap and starts rolling updates for any Calico tunnel network interfaces on the node.

-Edit the `calico-config` ConfigMap with the **veth_mtu:** values for your environment.
+Edit the `calico-config` ConfigMap to set values in FelixConfiguration.
 For example:

 ```
 kubectl patch configmap/{{site.prodname}}-config -n kube-system --type merge \